phen0menon/hexo-with-express/README.md

 2. Modules used for developing (like node-postgres) should be included in `dependencies` in `./package.json`
 3. Modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`

-## Change URL of blog
+## Change URL route of blog
-If you want to change directory (url) of blog, for example, you may want to change url like this: `http://domain.com/blog`
+If you want to change url route of blog, for example, you may want to change url like this: `http://domain.com/blog`

 Please read the following section before doing any thing.